MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Inline assembly code isn't supported in a lambda expression

-The Visual C++ team was recently made aware of a security issue in which the use of inline-assembler within a lambda could lead to the corruption of `ebp` (the return address register) at runtime.
+The Microsoft C++ team was recently made aware of a security issue in which the use of inline-assembler within a lambda could lead to the corruption of `ebp` (the return address register) at runtime.
 A malicious attacker could possibly take advantage of this scenario.
 Given the nature of the issue, the fact that inline assembler is only supported on x86, and the poor interaction between the inline assembler and the rest of the compiler, the safest solution to this problem was to disallow inline assembler within a lambda expression.

 The only use of inline assembler within a lambda expression that we have found 'in the wild' was to capture the return address.
 In this scenario, you can capture the return address on all platforms simply by using a compiler intrinsic `_ReturnAddress()`.